-To further enhance employability we encourage you to undertake a 48-week placement between your second and final year.
-It effectively becomes a third year of a four-year course.
-Placements are paid, with an average salary of £14,000-£18,000 a year depending on your location.
+The faculty-based employability team will support you in securing an optional paid work placement to further enhance your employability between your second and final year.
+It effectively becomes a third year of a four-year course, and you’ll earn an average salary of £14,000-£18,000 a year depending on your location.

 Placements are an excellent opportunity to put your learning into practice and understand the context for your new knowledge.
 The contacts made during placements can also be valuable for future job offers.

 The University supports student-led initiatives that help you gain practical experience of management.
 The Student Business Society organises events and guest speakers, as well as attending tours of various companies.
 With its professional approach, it’s a great way to put into practice the lessons about how to make organisations function effectively.
 There is something for every student who is studying a subject related to business.